rome/tools/crates/rome_analyze/CONTRIBUTING.md

 ### `declare_rule`

-This macro is used to declare an analyzer rule type, and implement the [RuleMeta] trait for it
+This macro is used to declare an analyzer rule type, and implement the [RuleMeta] trait for it.

 The macro itself expect the following syntax: